Becoming an RD

-Anyone who wants to earn the credential of Registered Dietitian (RD) or Registered Dietitian Nutritionist (RDN) must obtain the minumum of a bachlor's degree and complete a dietetics program that is accredited by the Accreditation Council for Education in Nutrition and Dietetics (ACEND) (candidates can choose which of the 2 credentials they prefer to use).
+Anyone who wants to earn the credential of Registered Dietitian (RD) must obtain the minimum of a bachelor's degree and complete a dietetics program that is accredited by the Accreditation Council for Education in Nutrition and Dietetics (ACEND).
 A listing of ACEND-accredited programs can be found at the link above.
 Two routes to earn the credential are currently available:

 - Coordinated Program in Dietetics (CPD)

 An ACEND-accredited CPD combines all the necessary coursework and a minimum of 1200 hours of supervised practice experience that is required for eligibility to write the national registration examination for dietitians, which is administered by the Commission on Dietetic Registration (CDR).
 Graduates of a CPD earn either a bachelor's or graduate degree, depending on the specific CPD.
-An undergradaute CPD program can be completed in 4 years (2 years of prerequisites and 2 years in the professional program).
+An undergraduate CPD program can be completed in four years (two years of prerequisites and two years in the professional program).

-Upon successful completion of a CPD, graduates are eligible to sit for the RD/RDN exam.
+Upon successful completion of a CPD, graduates are eligible to sit for the RD exam.
 No internship is required, as the 1200 required practice hours are completed in the program

 This is the type of program we have at WSU.

 - Didactic Program in Dietetics (DPD) PLUS Dietetic Internship (DI)